Joshu - I'll investigate the old woman.

 A travelling monk asked an old woman the road to Taizan, a popular temple supposed to give wisdom to the one who worships there.

 The old woman said: "Go straight ahead."
-When the monk proceeded a few steps, she said to herself: "He also is a common church-goer."
+When the monk proceeded a few steps, she said as if to herself: "He also is a common church-goer."

 Someone told this incident to Joshu, who said: "Wait until I investigate."
 The next day he went and asked the same question, and the old woman gave the same answer.